-The faculty at the Dance Masters of America Student Honors Intensive Program (SHIP) is selected by the National Advisory Committee who goes to great lengths to find not only good teachers but more importantly faculty members who are willing to share the enormous amount of knowledge and talent they have with those in attendance.
+The faculty at the Dance Masters of America Student Honors Intensive Programs (SHIP) are selected by the National Advisory Committee who goes to great lengths to find not only good teachers but more importantly faculty members who are willing to share the enormous amount of knowledge and talent they have with those in attendance.
 The Dance Masters of America SHIP is a learning experience unsurpassed by any other similar program.
 Its unique focus on technique, teaching skills, and a nurturing of camaraderie among fellow attendees makes this a week no teacher can afford to miss.
 This program is highly recommended for advanced student in pursuit of a possible career in dance.

-The faculty for our Student Honors Intensive Program includes those Artists and Master Teachers who specialize in Ballet, Pointe, Jazz, Tap, Modern, Musical Theatre, Children’s Work, Modern, Lyrical, Acrobatics, Choreography, and other related subjects.
+The faculty for our Student Honors Intensive Programs includes those Artists and Master Teachers who specialize in Ballet, Pointe, Jazz, Tap, Modern, Musical Theatre, Children’s Work, Modern, Lyrical, Acrobatics, Choreography, and other related subjects.

-The Dance Masters of America Student Honors Intensive Program is also supported by a dedicated team of dance education professionals working behind the scenes in establishing a strong foundation in the program’s curriculum, providing administrative support in moving the week along smoothly, answering students' questions and providing help, and making the week a pleasant and learning experience for all.
+The Dance Masters of America Student Honors Intensive Programs are also supported by a dedicated team of dance education professionals working behind the scenes in establishing a strong foundation in the program’s curriculum, providing administrative support in moving the week along smoothly, answering students' questions and providing help, and making the week a pleasant and learning experience for all.
 As such, they are continuously improving the SHIP in the best interests of the organization and hopefully our future dancers and member.

 ASHWORTH, RICH - NORTH & SOUTH